 The Members of the Conference are the Trustees, Delegates, and appointed or elected MA World Services Committee Chairs and coordinators.
 Each District, under present rules, can send two Delegates to the Conference.
 In addition, there are Trustees that were elected at the previous year's Conference.
-Trustees are elected at the Conference according to The Third Legacy Procedure.
-(Appendix II-The Third Legacy Procedure).
+Trustees are elected at the Conference according to The Third Legacy Procedure (see page 79).

 Each Conference Member has only one vote, no matter how many positions they may hold.
-Voting procedures are set forth in The Conference Charter of Marijuana Anonymous and the Bylaws of MA World Services (see Appendix I: Foundation Documents).
+Voting procedures are set forth in The Conference Charter of Marijuana Anonymous and the Bylaws of MA World Services (see Appendix I: Foundation Documents, page 48).